dmitrysteblyuk/use-spy/README.md

 ## Difference from state management frameworks

-Spy advocates for minimalism and natural JS syntax.
+Most state management frameworks for React can be split into 3 groups:
+  1. Redux-ish
+  2. Mobx-ish
+  3. React-ish

+Spy is JavaScript-ish because it does not force any pattern or structure.

-It is not a framework, just a convenient way to solve the long-standing issue.
+It is not a framework, it is a native JS solution for the long-standing issue.

 ### Recoil